Roast Beef Puff Pastry Pies

 Unwrap the puff pastry and lay one sheet out onto a very lightly floured work surface.
 Using a rolling pin, roll out the puff pastry to about 12" x 12" in size, then cut in half diagonally to create two triangles.

-Bake the roast beef packets, uncovered, on the center rack of the preheated oven for 20-25 minutes, or until nicely golden brown and puffed.
+Bake the roast beef packets, uncovered, on the center rack of the preheated oven for 20-25 minutes, or until nicely golden brown, puffy and hot throughout.

 More Hand-Held Family Favorites: